The changing value proposition of SD-WAN

 Software-defined wide area networks (SD-WANs) have garnered a tremendous amount of interest from companies both large and small as they can significantly lower the costs and complexity of running a WAN.

 As businesses migrate applications to the cloud, they are increasingly embracing the cost advantages of broadband connectivity to connect users to applications.
-This is being driven not only by the high cost of private WAN circuits, but because backhauling applications traffic to the data centre is negatively impacting application performance, resulting in frustrated users and sub-optimal productivity.
+This is being driven not only by the high cost of private WAN circuits, but because backhauling applications traffic to the data center is negatively impacting application performance, resulting in frustrated users and sub-optimal productivity.

 The combination of high costs and poor performance seems like a perfect recipe for market disruption.